-The happenings of Wednesday August 14, 2024 in London, England
+The saga of Wednesday August 14, 2024 in London, England

 Lessons learned from my outing with the boys two days prior, I planned the day around visiting the British Museum.
 The time zone difference between most of Europe and Maryland made it possible for Chaim to leave for work early in the morning so that he could meet up with us for a few hours at the museum before returning to work just as his colleagues were beginning their day.